 McVicar said: “The emergency legislation passed as a result of the Cadder case last year shows a clear need for a full review of the compatibility of Scots criminal law with ECHR – a proposal the Society called for in its manifesto for 2011.”

-McVicar said: “The judgement in the Cadder case last year was a landmark ruling for Scots law, affecting all aspects of the justice system.
-We are pleased that these test cases, the ‘Sons of Cadder’, have been reviewed at the earliest opportunity.”
+McVicar continued: “The judgement in the Cadder case last year was a landmark ruling for Scots law, affecting all aspects of the justice system.
+We are pleased that these test cases, the ‘Sons of Cadder’, have been reviewed at the earliest opportunity.

 “The Society also notes the important role of the Supreme Court in determining such cases.
 The Supreme Court considers only issues affecting an individual’s constitutional or human rights in Scotland and does not sit as a Court of Criminal appeal for Scottish cases.”